 One of the most important things to understand about this topic is that a flash point is a legal term used to identify which substances can be safely transported on an airplane.
 As we’ve learned, it actually has nothing to do with fragrance performance.

 A flash point is legally defined as “the minimum temperature at which a liquid gives off vapor within a test vessel in sufficient concentration to form an ignitable mixture with air near the surface of the liquid” under 49 CFR § 173.120 of the Code of Federal Regulations.

 The key word in this definition is “ignitable,” meaning that the vapor has the potential to catch fire, but in order to do so, there would also need to be a source of ignition such as a spark or flame.
 It’s pretty unlikely for a flammable liquid to be exposed to a source of ignition while being transported via air, but out of an abundance of caution, the law does not allow liquids with a low flash point to be delivered by air.

 If you’re still wondering what all this has to do with making candles, it really comes down to ordering fragrance oils online.
 Under the law, flammable liquids (including fragrance oils) with a flash point at or below 141° F cannot be transported by air due to their potential to ignite under the very specific circumstances we discussed above.
 That’s really all you need to know about flash points as a candle maker.
-And luckily, all of the fragrances we sell have flash points above 141° F, meaning you don’t need to worry anyway.

 What about gel candles?